yzhilong/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

     1. Test case: Change the field of a game entry in `/data/gamebook.json` into an invalid argument for the field (eg. changing the startAmount to `abc123`) before opening GameBook.
-        1. Note: Correct format of arguments can be found in our [User Guide](UserGuide.md)
+        1. Note: Correct format of arguments can be found in our [User Guide](UserGuide.md).

         Expected: GameBook will open with an empty game list, and will overwrite the corrupted data file once a new game is added.

-    1. Test case: Change the field of a game entry in `/data/gamebook.json` into an invalid argument for the field (eg. changing the startAmount to `abc123`) while GameBook is open, then do some operation that edits the game entry list.
+    1. Test case: Change the field of a game entry in `/data/gamebook.json` into an invalid argument for the field (eg. changing the startAmount to `abc123`) while GameBook is open, then do some operation that edits the game entry list. <br>
     Expected: GameBook will overwrite the erroneous data and continue functioning as per normal.